leobarone/IPSA_USP_EADA_2017/README.md

 In the 2017 edition of the course I decided we will follow handouts during class instead of presentations.
 I hope that the handouts together became a nice reference material during and after the course.

-All of the handouts where built inspired on the course readings, in particular Ross' and Siegel and Moore's books, for which I did not cited properly.
+All of the handouts where built inspired on the course readings, in particular Ross' and Siegel and Moore's books, both not cited properly in the material.

 The handouts by themselves are not sufficient for self-learning and does not make sense without the classes they have been prepared to.
 I am sure you will find typos and small mistakes in the material.
 If you do, please, comunicate me.